 Ecessa has several ways to communicate with our install base customers, new clients, and partner groups.
 Each communication path is provided to accommodate different communication needs, styles, details, and frequency.
 Below are the three levels of communication.

 Ecessa has a philosophy of continuous improvements; we are looking to make our products, processes, and experience better each day.
-To accomplish this, we have a formal Voice of Customer (VoC) process that is open to all customers and partners (email@example.com).
-This is also used for us to improve our security vulnerability process and fine tune it for our customers’ ever changing needs.
-Please provide feedback at that e-mail for specifics on this policy or other Ecessa features and products – thank you.
+To accomplish this, we have a formal Voice of Customer (VoC) process that is open to all customers and partners (firstname.lastname@example.org).
+Please provide feedback at that e-mail for specifics on this policy or other Ecessa features and products.

 CVE-2016-0800 – DROWN – Cross-protocol attack on TLS using SSLv2